 Step 2.
 Decide Who Will Do It: Ideally, you should let a professional restring your racket.
 But it can be cost-effective and convenient to do it yourself if you have the expertise, tools and time.
 We recommend Machine Stringing in place of manual stringing.

 Step 3.
 Choose the Right String for your Racket: There are 3 common types of racket strings - monofilament, multifilament, and microfilament.
-Monofilament strings are typically stiff and provide with increased control.
+Monofilament strings are typically stiff and provide increased control.
 Multifilaments offer more power and tend to be more flexible.
 On its end, microfilaments are slim, stretch well, and offer reduced wind resistance.

 It is the load-bearing ability that tells how powerful a string is.
 A good stringer can help you make an informed choice based on your badminton needs.